 How one cares for the body outside of the sport tremendously impacts how the body recovers, rebuilds, and gets stronger.
 We need to be more mindful of our quality of sleep, biorhythms, recovery strategies, eating lifestyle, mobility practice, cross training, strength training, meditation, mental visualization, stress and emotional management regularly.
 Who has time for all that other than professional athletes?
 The secret is finding a rhythm where we can be mindful of each of these components by taking small steps for each one until we create habits and then it becomes a lifestyle.
 The beautiful thing is when we take care of these things, we are actually investing in our longevity.
 We need: BALANCE.

-There are many ways to approach endurance training as we are inspired by what our peers and elites alike accomplish in their training cycles or races.
+There are many ways to approach endurance training as we are inspired by what our peers and professionals accomplish in their training or races.
 It is great to be inspired by our community.
 However, it is important to remember there is only one YOU.
 Your body and mind are unique.
 There is a unique formula on how to train your body type, your lifestyle, and your mind to reach your goals.

 THREE PRINCIPLES TO AVOID INJURY

-Each year and decade, the human body goes through a variety of physiological changes down to the cellular processes, especially at age 30.
+At age 12, I started running as conditioning for my first sport: boxing.
+At age 14, I ran my first marathon then ran competitively in high school.
+Adolescence and 20s are amazing for exploring performance with maximal recovery rates.
+My body did some amazing things in those sixteen years.
+When I turned 30, it was like I ran into a brick wall.
+I needed to adapt if I wanted to keep up with my athletic ambitions.Each year and decade, the human body goes through a variety of physiological changes, especially at age 30.
 Some cellular processes do not operate at the level as they do in our younger years.
-However, the beauty of the human body is there are ways to adapt in order to evolve into a stronger, newer form.
-With endurance sports, the body can go the distance for years to come with the proper adaptations and as we have observed we can find our peak performances in endurance later in life.
+This is partly why we need more time between harder sessions, need more sleep, need to be more mindful of our daily nutrition, etc. The beauty of the human body is there are ways to adapt in order to evolve into a stronger, newer form.
+With endurance sports, the body can go the distance for years and potentially decades to come with the proper adaptations.
+As we have observed, we can also find our peak performances in endurance later in life.
 We need to accept if we want to be in this sport for a lifetime, we must be: PATIENT.

 How one cares for the body outside of the sport tremendously impacts how the body recovers, rebuilds, and gets stronger.
 We need to be more mindful of our quality of sleep, biorhythms, recovery strategies, eating lifestyle, mobility practice, cross training, strength training, meditation, mental visualization, stress and emotional management regularly.
 Who has time for all that other than professional athletes?
 The secret is finding a rhythm where we can be mindful of each of these components by taking small steps for each one until we create habits and then it becomes a lifestyle.
 The beautiful thing is when we take care of these things, we are actually investing in our longevity.
 We need: BALANCE.